-Rassolnik is known to have existed as far back as the 15th century.
+Rassolnik is known to have existed as far back as the 15th-century.
 It is a traditional Russian soup made from pickled cucumbers, pearl barley, and pork or beef kidneys.
 A vegetarian variant of Rassolnik also exists.
-Name of the soup comes from “Rassol”, a liquid based on the juice of pickled cucumbers with some other additions.
+The name of the soup comes from “Rassol”, a liquid-based on the juice of pickled cucumbers with some other additions.
 Rassol is also famous as a hangover treatment.

 From its origins in 19th-century Russia, Beef Stroganoff (or Beef Stroganov) this type of Russian food has become popular around the world.
 The name presumably derived from some member of the large and important Stroganov family or a diplomat, Count Pavel Stroganov.
 Beef Stroganoff is basically tender strips of beef and mushrooms cooked in a sauce with Smetana (sour cream) and served over noodles, rice, or even French fries.

-Chicken Kiev has traditionally been considered Ukrainian in origin.
-But the Russian food historian William Pokhlebkin claimed that Chicken Kiev was invented in the Moscow Merchants' Club in the early 20th century.
-Then it was subsequently renamed Chicken Kiev by a Soviet restaurant.
-Chicken Kiev is a classic main dish of boneless chicken rolls stuffed with butter and a green onion mixture, then breaded, fried, and baked to a golden brown.
+Chicken Kyiv has traditionally been considered Ukrainian in origin.
+But the Russian food historian William Pokhlebkin claimed that Chicken Kyiv was invented in the Moscow Merchants' Club in the early 20th century.
+Then it was subsequently renamed Chicken Kyiv by a Soviet restaurant.
+Chicken Kyiv is a classic main dish of boneless chicken rolls stuffed with butter and a green onion mixture, then breaded, fried, and baked to a golden brown.

-This fairly small fish (smelt) has become a sort of “culinary symbol” of St Petersburg, inseparably associated with the arrival of the White Nights.
-Koriushka enter the River Neva to breed in May.
+This fairly small fish (smelt) has become a sort of “culinary symbol” of St. Petersburg, inseparably associated with the arrival of the White Nights.
+Koriushka enters the River Neva to breed in May.
 The appearance of this fish at the market and in restaurants and cafes is associated with the start of summer.
 This seasonal delicacy is usually grilled or cooked in a frying pan in hot vegetable oil.
-Tasty Koriusaka gives off a slight aroma of fresh cucumbers.
+Tasty Koriushka gives off a slight aroma of fresh cucumbers.

 Bliny, pancakes, one of the oldest ritual dishes of the Indo-European kitchen that was made to celebrate the end of Russian Winter (compare the Celtic dialect words blyni and blyn meaning “end” and the related Indo-European glina meaning something soft).
 The pancake itself symbolized the sun.
 In the Russian national cuisine bliny are still today the chief attribute of the popular Maslenitsa celebrations (“Pancake week”/Shrovetide).
 Bliny may be covered with butter, smetana (sour cream) jam, honey, or caviar.
 Fillings such as jam, fruit, potato, cottage cheese, cooked ground meat or chicken, chopped mushrooms, cabbage, and many others are rolled or enveloped into a pre-fried bliny and then the bliny are lightly re-fried.

-Pirog is a Russian pie that can have either a sweet or savoury filling.
+Pirog is a Russian pie that can have either a sweet or savory filling.
 The name of pirogi (plural of pirog) is derived from the ancient Proto-Slavic word “pir”, meaning “banquet” or “festivity”.
-Pirogi are usually made from yeast-raised dough and stuffed with meat, cabbage, mushrooms, potato, fruit jams and many other fillings.
-The standard shape for pirogi is oblong with tapering ends, but rectangular or circular pirogi are also common.
+Pirogi is usually made from yeast-raised dough and stuffed with meat, cabbage, mushrooms, potato, fruit jams, and many other fillings.
+The standard shape for pirogi is oblong with tapering ends but rectangular, or circular pirogi is also common.
 They can be closed or open-faced.
-Usually, pirogi with a savoury filling are traditionally served (like pirozhki) as an accompaniment with soups or as zakuski.
-Pirogi with sweet fillings go perfectly for dessert with tea.
+Usually, pirogi with a savory filling is traditionally served (like pirozhki) as an accompaniment with soups or as zakuski.
+Pirogi with sweet fillings goes perfectly for dessert with tea.

 Pirozhki means a little pirogi, Pirozhki are individual-sized baked or fried buns stuffed with a variety of fillings.
-They are baked from yeast dough and often glazed with egg to produce the common golden colour.
-Pirozhki commonly contain beef, fish or a vegetable filling (mashed potatoes, mushrooms, onions and egg, or cabbage).
+They are baked from yeast dough and often glazed with egg to produce the common golden color.
+Pirozhki commonly contain beef, fish, or vegetable filling (mashed potatoes, mushrooms, onions, and egg, or cabbage).
 Sweet-based fillings could include stewed or fresh fruit, jam, or cottage cheese.

-Pishki, (one of my favorite) is a popular Russian dessert which reminds one of doughnuts (puffs, buns).
-Pishki are round with a hole inside sprinkled with powdered sugar.
-They are puffy, soft, moist and tender.
+Pishki, (one of my favorite) is a popular Russian dessert that reminds one of the doughnuts (puffs, buns).
+Pishki is round with a hole inside sprinkled with powdered sugar.
+They are puffy, soft, moist, and tender.
 If you want to try how tasty they are, go to the oldest cafeteria in St Petersburg, Pyshechnaya.

-Pryaniki are honey cakes, a sort of gingerbread.
+Pryaniki is honey cakes, a sort of gingerbread.
 The name of pryaniki is derived from the adjective “Pryaniy” – spicy.
-The shape of a Pryaniki is usually rectangular, round or oval with a layer of icing sugar confectionery and a simple design on top.
+The shape of a Pryaniki is usually rectangular, round, or oval with a layer of icing sugar confectionery and a simple design on top.
 Historically, Pryaniki is a symbol of the holiday, as the ingredients were not cheap.
-Nowadays, Pryaniki are cheap sweets loved by Russian Babushkas (Grandmothers) and children.
+Nowadays, Pryaniki is cheap sweets loved by Russian Babushkas (Grandmothers) and children.

-Apart from tasty Russian food, there are also several Russian drinks on the Russian menu you should try out.
+Apart from a variety of Russian food, there are also several Russian drinks on the Russian menu you should try out.